Unit 6 - Practice Quiz

 thresholding based segmentation Medium

-A. Maximizing the number of segmented regions
+B. Maximizing the number of segmented regions

 C. Minimizing the within-class variance

-D. Minimizing the between-class variance
+D. Maximizing the within-class variance

 24 An image of a document has uneven illumination, with the left side heavily shadowed.
 Applying a global threshold results in the shadowed background being misclassified as text.
 Which approach best resolves this?